"We'll be glad to help you learn more about couples therapy" – Dr. David & Deborah Woodsfellow

 The Woodsfellow Institute for Couples Therapy is approved by the American Psychological Association as a provider of continuing education for psychologists.
 The Woodsfellow Institute for Couples Therapy retains responsibility for these programs and their content.
 Each of our workshops is also be approved by the National Association of Social Workers, the Licensed Professional Counselor Association of Georgia, and the Georgia Association of Marriage and Family Therapists.

 The earlier you register, the greater your discount.
-The greatest discounts end two months before each workshop.
+The greatest discounts are two months before each workshop.
 There is still a discount until one month before each workshop.
 Check each workshop for the exact dates.

 Cancellation Policy: If you register for a workshop and cannot attend that workshop – for any reason – we will be glad to apply your payment to any future workshop we offer.
-This applies whenever you need to cancel; there is no deadline.
+This applies whenever you cancel; there is no deadline.
 However, refunds are not available.

-Learn more about each of our workshops:
+about each of our workshops:

 For instance, if Jill's vulnerability were feeling intimidated, and Jack's vulnerability were feeling abandoned, their fear cycle might go like this: